plexswap/Plexswap-Docs/products/voting/README.md

 ![](../../.gitbook/assets/voting-header.png)

-Voting gives a voice to the PancakeSwap community, letting the community have a say in how PancakeSwap develops into the future.
+Voting gives a voice to the PlexSwap community, letting the community have a say in how PlexSwap develops into the future.

-Check out [PancakeSwap's native voting portal](https://voting.pancakeswap.finance/?\_gl=1\*pc8o0h\*\_ga\*MTUzNDEzNDQxMy4xNjAwNzkzNDM4\*\_ga\_334KNG3DMQ\*MTYwNDMwMTk4Ni42MC4xLjE2MDQzMDM3MDIuMA..#/) on the PancakeSwap website.
+Check out [PlexSwap's native voting portal](https://voting.PlexSwap.finance/?\_gl=1\*pc8o0h\*\_ga\*MTUzNDEzNDQxMy4xNjAwNzkzNDM4\*\_ga\_334KNG3DMQ\*MTYwNDMwMTk4Ni42MC4xLjE2MDQzMDM3MDIuMA..#/) on the PlexSwap website.

-**Core** - proposals posted by the PancakeSwap team.
+**Core** - proposals posted by the PlexSwap team.
 The results will be actioned.

-**Community** - proposals posted by the PancakeSwap community.
+**Community** - proposals posted by the PlexSwap community.
 These are used to propose ideas and show the communities point of view.
-The PancakeSwap team reviews every community vote and will often move any with strong community support up to the CORE proposal level.
+The PlexSwap team reviews every community vote and will often move any with strong community support up to the CORE proposal level.